-- Follow the mitigation mechanisms of subclause 6.63.5 of ISO/IEC TR 24772-1:2019. - Make use of loosely coupled communication using protected objects. - Where possible stay within the constraints defined by the Ravenscar tasking profile [19]. - If synchronous communication (rendezvous) is employed, use model checking or equivalent to prove that the program is free from deadlocks etc. - Always handle exceptions that can arrive from rendezvous or protected objects (unless they can be proved to not be raised). - Guard against protocol failures by using timed communication, watchdog timers (programmed using Ada's timed events) and time-stamped data (using the Ada's clock facilities).
+- Follow the mitigation mechanisms of subclause 6.63.5 of ISO/IEC 24772-1:2022. - Make use of loosely coupled communication using protected objects. - Where possible stay within the constraints defined by the Ravenscar tasking profile [19][24]. - Use pragma Detect_Blocking to ensure blocking errors are detected. - If synchronous communication (rendezvous) is employed, use model checking or equivalent to prove that the program is free from deadlocks etc. - Always handle exceptions that can arrive from rendezvous or protected objects (unless they can be proved to not be raised). - Guard against protocol failures by using timed communication, watchdog timers (programmed using Ada's timed events) and time-stamped data (using Ada's clock facilities).
 Do not use unprotected shared data for synchronization between tasks.